Imran4424/iOS-InterviewQuestions/Swift.md

    - Once the background work is complete, this nested closure submits a new task specifically to the main serial queue.
    - The main queue is the only queue that is allowed to interact with Apple's UIKit (iOS) or AppKit (macOS) frameworks.
    - Because it uses `async`, it doesn't block the background thread from finishing its own context, and the task safely waits for its turn on the main thread.

-### How to perform work in the background and then update UI on the main thread?

 ### What is `DispatchGroup` and when to use it?